JinsenLi/deepDNAshape/README.md

 cd deepdnashape
 pip install .
 ```
+Installation time should be minimal depending on the time to install the prerequsites.

 ## Quickstart

 Pre-trained models are provided with the package.
 You don't need to train anything to predict DNA shape features!
+If you want to use the model to train other data, please go to "scripts" folder.

+Run time of the program depends on the amount of inputs.
+For a single sequence, run time should be a couple seconds.
+If you are processing large data, please consider using `--file` option which will expedite the process.

 * `deepDNAshape -h` - Print help message and exit.
 * `deepDNAshape --seq [SEQ] --feature [FEATURE]` - Specify the DNA shape feature and the sequence to be predicted.
 DNA shape features include MGW, Shear, Stretch, Stagger, Buckle, ProT, Opening, Shift, Slide, Rise, Tilt, Roll, HelT.
 Add "-FL" to the feature name to predict DNA shape fluctuations, e.g. MGW-FL.